heubych/uTradeFi_Documentation/docs/introduction.md

 > uTradeFi is addressed to all investors capable of creating profits with smart investment strategies

+## What are synthetic trackers or sTrack?

+sTrack is the **symbol** for the synthetic trackers created by protocol.
+Each tracker is unique as it's customized to the investor trading strategy.
+Therefore sTrack is a non-tradable asset that can't be transferred or traded outside uTradeFi. sTrack are "non-fungible non-tradable" assets.
+Each synthetic tracker can be redeemed in their ETH equivalent value.
+There are no limitation for the monetization of the synthetic trackers and is allowed 24/7.

+> sTrack are non-fungible non-tradable synthetic trackers

-## How do I create my sTrack?
+## How do I create my own sTrack?

 Synthetic trackers or **sTrack** are created as soon as investors bring their investment capital to the protocol.
 Once the investment capital is transferred to the protocol, a unique sTrack is created with a default asset allocation.
 The investors can then amend the synthetic tracker to reflect their own trading strategies.

 Ether is the only currency accepted by the protocol as investment capital.
 ETH is defined as the reference asset to calculate the profit and losses of each synthetic tracker.
 All mark-to-market gains and losses of the synthetic trackers are cleared in the reference asset currency.

 > Bring Ether to the protocol and start defining the asset allocation of the synthetic tracker

-## What is sTrack?

-sTrack is the **symbol** for the synthetic trackers created by protocol.
-Each tracker is unique as it's customized to the investor trading strategy.
-Therefore sTrack is a non-tradable assets that can't be transferred or traded outside uTradeFi.
-This is technically referred to "non-fungible non-tradable synthetic trackers".
-Each synthetic tracker can be redeemed in their ETH equivalent value.
-There are no limitation for the monetization of the synthetic trackers and is allowed 24/7.

-> sTrack are non-fungible non-tradable synthetic trackers

 ## How do I make money?